mikhmha/terrain_generator/README.md

 # terrain_generator
 A procedural 3D terrain generator made with OpenGL and modern C++ that generates terrain with variable detail and smoothness using Bezier Surfaces and Perlin Noise.
-The generated can be dynamically tesselated during run-time using a tesselation shader.
+The generated terrain can be dynamically tesselated during run-time using a tesselation shader.

 Generated terrain surfaces can also be used in ray-tracing applications, or decomposed into extremely fine collision meshes for use in real-time collision detection systems.